Dan Thompson (speedway rider): Speedway career

 Along with his twin brother Joe, Thompson initially gained experience competing at junior level, and as a mascot for Leicester Lions.
 Thompson has raced in all three tiers of British Speedway.
 In 2019, he rode for the Leicester Lion Cubs before moving up to the Leicester Lions senior team for the 2021 SGB Championship season.

-In 2022, he continued to represent the Lions but also rode in the SGB Premiership for Sheffield Tigers, joining them as their number 8 rider.
+In 2022, Thompson continued to represent the Lions but also rode in the SGB Premiership for Sheffield Tigers, joining them as their number 8 rider.
 He helped the Lion Cubs dominate the season by winning the league, successfully defending their National League Knockout Cup title (from 2019) and winning the Pairs Championship, partnered by his brother Joe.
 In addition, he finished top of the NDL averages.

-In 2023, he re-signed for the Lions as they moved up a division for the SGB Premiership 2023 as their rising star and re-signed for Leicester Lion Cubs for the 2023 National Development League speedway season.
+In 2023, Thompson re-signed for the Lions as they moved up a division for the SGB Premiership 2023 as their rising star and re-signed for Leicester Lion Cubs for the 2023 National Development League speedway season.
 Late in the 2023 season, he won the British Under-19 Championship.

-He signed for Ipswich Witches in the Premiership for the 2024 season. and joined the Plymouth Gladiators for the 2024 Championship season.
-The following season, Thomspon signed for Glasgow Tigers for the SGB Championship 2025.
+Thompson signed for Ipswich Witches in the Premiership for the 2024 season. and joined the Plymouth Gladiators for the 2024 Championship season.
+The following season, he signed for Glasgow Tigers for the SGB Championship 2025.

-In 2025 he helped Ipswich win the SGB Premiership 2025.
+In 2025, Thompson helped Ipswich win the SGB Premiership 2025.